RunOnYourOwn/TurfTrack/docs/before_production.md

   - **Recommendation:** Refactor this into a single utility function (e.g., in `app/utils/weather.py`) to keep endpoint logic clean and DRY.

 - [x] **Use Database-Level Cascading Deletes:** The `delete_lawn` endpoint manually cleans up related data (location, weather).

   - **Recommendation:** Configure `ondelete="CASCADE"` in the SQLAlchemy models for foreign key relationships.
 This is more efficient and reliable. _Note: This will require a new Alembic migration._

+- [x] **Improve Error Handling:** Several endpoints use bare `except Exception:` blocks which can mask important errors.

+  - **Recommendation:** Replace generic exception handling with specific exception types and proper error logging.
+For example, in `gdd.py` line 245, the date parsing should catch `ValueError` specifically, not all exceptions.

+- [ ] **Implement Request Validation:** Some endpoints lack proper input validation beyond Pydantic schemas.

+  - **Recommendation:** Add custom validators for business logic (e.g., date ranges, coordinate validation) and implement proper error responses for invalid inputs.

+- [ ] **Add API Rate Limiting:** The API currently has no rate limiting, which could lead to abuse in production.

+  - **Recommendation:** Implement rate limiting middleware using libraries like `slowapi` or custom middleware to protect against abuse.

+- [ ] **Improve Logging Configuration:** Current logging is basic and doesn't follow production best practices.

+  - **Recommendation:** Implement structured logging with proper log levels, add request/response logging middleware, and configure log rotation for production.

+- [ ] **Add Health Check Endpoints:** No health check endpoints for monitoring and load balancers.

+  - **Recommendation:** Add `/health` and `/ready` endpoints that check database connectivity, Redis connectivity, and other critical dependencies.

+- [ ] **Implement API Versioning Strategy:** The API uses `/api/v1/` but has no clear versioning strategy for future changes.

+  - **Recommendation:** Document API versioning strategy and implement proper deprecation warnings for future breaking changes.

+- [ ] **Add Request/Response Middleware:** No middleware for request tracking, performance monitoring, or security headers.

+  - **Recommendation:** Add middleware for request ID tracking, CORS headers, security headers (HSTS, CSP), and performance monitoring.

+- [ ] **Optimize Database Queries:** Some endpoints may have N+1 query problems or inefficient queries.

+  - **Recommendation:** Review all database queries, add proper eager loading where needed, and consider adding database query monitoring in development.

+- [ ] **Add Database Indexes:** Some queries may be slow because they filter on un-indexed columns.

+  - **Recommendation:** Add `index=True` to columns that are frequently used in `WHERE` clauses, such as dates or foreign keys if they are not already indexed.
+For example, `application_date` in the `applications` table.
+    ```python
+    # In models/application.py
+    application_date: Mapped[date] = mapped_column(Date, nullable=False, index=True)
+    ```
+    _Note: This will require a new Alembic migration._

+- [ ] **Add Comprehensive Testing:** The project has a test directory structure but no actual tests.

+  - **Recommendation:** Add unit tests for all endpoints, models, and utility functions.
+Include integration tests for database operations and API workflows.
+Use pytest fixtures for database setup/teardown.

 ---